stanthesoupking/ImGui-Shade/README.md

-# ImGUI Shade Bindings
+# Dear ImGUI Shade Bindings
-Shade bindings for the widely used Dear ImGui.
+Shade bindings for the widely used [Dear ImGui](https://github.com/ocornut/imgui).

+The included ImGui source files are from version 1.77, you may wish to replace these with a newer version.
+However I cannot guarantee everything will work properly if you do so.

 ## Installation
 Simply copy the `src` and `include` directories into an existing Shade project.